navuyi/Elevator-System-2023/README.md

 ```

 ## How to start?
-1. `git clone ...` the repository to any location
+1. `git clone ...` the repository to any location,
-2. run `npm install` inside repository directory in order to install required dependencies
+2. run `npm install` inside repository directory in order to install required dependencies,
 3. run `npm run dev` to start dev server and enter address printed out in the console